 There is zero tolerance for fighting.
-In almost every case, all scholars involved will be suspended.
 Parents will be required to come to school and pick up the scholar(s) involved in the fight immediately following the incident.
 Sage Collegiate encourages non-violent conflict resolution, and stresses to scholars that even if a peer has shown physical aggression toward them, they are expected to inform their teacher immediately.
 If a scholar retaliates with physical aggression, then both scholars will be suspended from school.